“It's very simple. If it jiggles, it's fat.”

 During the boys' treasure hunting tours of the LES, Adam started to keep his eyes peeled for discarded gym equipment—barbells, dumbbells, benches, free-weights—which he stored in their clubhouse.
 By the time his thirteenth birthday came around he’d collected enough gym equipment for his initial workouts to commence at home.
 Adam would spend hours poring over discarded Men’s Fitness, Flex, and other bodybuilding magazines to garner tips on how to use his scavenged gym equipment.
 Within a year, however, Adam realized that he needed more professional instruction, and he started hanging out at the local neighborhood gym, observing in person how other men worked out.
-The owner of Mike’s Gym noticed Adam hanging around, and offered him a job cleaning, and stacking weights.
+The owner of Mike’s Gym noticed Adam hanging around and offered him a job cleaning and stacking weights.
 Adam wouldn’t be paid for the work, but in return he would be allowed to work out at the gym whenever he wanted; Adam jumped at the opportunity.

-Adam picked up many important tips about bodybuilding from Mike and the other gym members, but the main tip they all stressed to him, over and over, was about his diet.
-Working out, he learned, was important, but to achieve any significant gains in muscle mass the most important thing was to put the right fuel, in the right amount, and at the right time, into his body; Adam became obsessed with his diet also.
+Adam picked up many important tips about bodybuilding from Mike and the other gym members, but the main tip they all stressed to him, over and over, was about diet.
+Working out, he learned, was important, but to achieve any significant gains in muscle mass the most important thing was to put the right fuel, in the right amount, at the right time, into his body; Adam became obsessed with his diet too.

 William was unimpressed with his best friend’s new obsession.
 It caused the boys friendship to falter, but William found new interests of his own to fill the time that Adam was at the gym, and the boys continued to be close friends through this potentially rocky period.